3 short-term investment tips

 • If you’re saving for a down payment on a house that’s due in six months, look for products such as short-term government bonds or AAA-rated corporate debt bonds.

-• If you have a down payment on a purchased item due in six months, with the remainder of the purchase price to be paid in 12 months, then look for products with varying durations of six to 12 months, such as a laddered certificates of deposit (CDs).
+• If you have a down payment on a purchased item due in six months, with the remainder of the purchase price to be paid in 12 months, then look for products with varying durations of six to 12 months, such as a laddered certificate of deposit (CD).

 Make sure your investment strategy works for you